jdlib/JDBX/UserGuide.md

     Integer newId = stmt.createUpdate("INSERT INTO ...")
         .returnAutoKeyCols()
         .runGetCol(Integer.class)
-        .requireCount(1)  // could throw an Exception
+        .requireCount(1)  // throws an Exception if update count != 1
-        .requireValue();  // could throw an Exception
+        .requireValue();  // throws an Exception if returned col value is null

 For step 1 there are alternative ways to specify the returned columns, for instance by using column indexes or names: